ddev/ddev-adminer/README.md

 to easily chose one by editing the `docker-compose.adminer.yaml` file after installation.

-Adminer is available for MySQL, MariaDB, PostgreSQL, SQLite, MS SQL, Oracle, Elasticsearch and MongoDB.
+AdminerEvo is available for MySQL, MariaDB, PostgreSQL, SQLite, MS SQL, Oracle, Elasticsearch and MongoDB.

 ## Installation